Roy Porter (priest)

-Revd Joshua Roy Porter (1921–2006) was a British theologian and author.
+Joshua Roy Porter (7 May 1921 – 31 December 2006) was a British Anglican priest, theologian and author.
+Having been chaplain and fellow of Oriel College, Oxford, from 1949 to 1962, he was Professor of Theology at the University of Exeter from 1962 to 1986.

 Early life and education

 Porter was born on 7 May 1921 in Macclesfield, Cheshire, to Joshua Porter and Bessie Evelyn (nee Earlam).
-He attended King's School, Macclesfield before studying at Merton College, Oxford, where he graduated with a double first in Modern History and Theology in 1942.
-He then trained for the priesthood at St Stephen’s House, Oxford, and went on to become curate at St Mary’s, Portsea.
+He attended King's School, Macclesfield, before studying at Merton College, Oxford, where he graduated with a double first in Modern History and Theology in 1942.